Physical Therapy For Hand Tremors

-Hand tremors are not life threatening but can be cause for embarrassment and inconvenience in our lives.
+Hand tremors are not life-threatening but can be cause for embarrassment and inconvenience in our lives.
 Hand tremors could happen to anybody but tend to occur in the elderly.
 The cause of a hand tremor is not always clear.
 It could be the effect of bad habits such as smoking.
 It might be a neurological defect in the cerebellum.
 It could be the early signs of a neurological disease, such as Parkinson’s.
-It could be the after effects of a stroke, anxiety attack, stress, muscle fatigue.
+It could be the after-effects of a stroke, anxiety attack, stress, muscle fatigue.
 Or, it might be something else, entirely.

 What’s important is that physical therapy can help you manage hand tremors.
-Continue reading if you want to know how.

 Working in high stress, high workload environment could lead to hand tremors.
 Physical exhaustion may be expressed in the form of body tics, such as hand tremors.
-Physical therapy includes exercise therapy and massage therapy to help unload the stress.
+Physical therapy includes exercise therapy and massage therapy to help unload stress.

 Activities, like typing, can cause what is known as muscle tremors.
 The motor neurons that control our muscles are responsible for reflexes.
-These motor neurons have muscle memory that is meant to allow the body to react quicker to stimuli.
+These motor neurons have muscle memory that is meant to allow the body to react quickly to stimuli.
 Working these muscles repeatedly may result in hand tremors.
-Physical therapy may resolve these tremors, by attaching light weights on your wrists, or giving you a rubber ball or stress ball to relax your muscles.
+Physical therapy may resolve these tremors, by attaching light weights on your wrists or giving you a rubber ball or stress ball to relax your muscles.